CPP-F1TENTH-SDP/Labs/README.md

    ```
    ros2 launch f1tenth_gym_ros gym_bridge_launch.py
    ```
-6. In Docker Desktop, go to the active container and click on the vertical ellipsis, then "View Files".
+6. In Docker Desktop, go to `f1tenth_gym` container and click on the vertical ellipsis, then "View Files".
 Under "Files", find the folder `sim_ws`.
 7. In `sim_ws`, there is a folder named `src`.
 Drag & drop the unzipped <node> folder into the `src` folder.

    **Be sure that you are dragging the _folder_ into `src` and not the contents of the folder.**